Departures (2008 film): Home releases

 A dual-layer DVD release, with special features including trailers, making-of documentaries, and a recorded encoffining ceremony, was released in Japan on 18 March 2009.
 A North American DVD edition of Departures, including an interview with the director, was released by Koch Vision on 12 January 2010; the film was not dubbed, but rather presented with Japanese audio and English subtitles.
 A Blu-ray edition followed in May.
 This home release received mixed reviews.
 Franck Tabouring of DVD Verdict was highly complimentary toward the film and the digital transfer, considering its visuals clean and sharp and the audio (particularly the music) "a pleasure to listen to".
 Thomas Spurlin, writing for DVD Talk, rated the release as "Highly Recommended", focusing on the "unexpected powerhouse" of the film's quality.
 Another writer for the website, Jeremy Mathews, advised readers to "Skip It", finding the DVD an apt presentation of the source material—which he considered to "reduce itself to clumsy, mug-filled attempts at broad comedy and awkward, repetitive tear-jerker scenes".
 Both DVD Talk reviews agreed that the audio and visual quality were less than perfect, and that the DVD's extra contents were poor; Mathews described the interview as the director answering "dull questions in a dull manner".

 Reception

-Reviews
+Critical response

 Departures received generally positive reviews from critics.
-The review aggregator Rotten Tomatoes sampled 108 reviewers and judged an 80% approval rating, with an average score of 7.06 out of 10.
+The review aggregator Rotten Tomatoes sampled 109 reviewers and judged an 80% approval rating, with an average score of 7.1 out of 10.
 The website's critical consensus states, "If slow and predictable, Departures is a quiet, life affirming story".
-The aggregator Metacritic gives the film 68 out of 100, based on 27 reviews.
+The aggregator Metacritic gives the film 68 out of 100, based on 27 reviews, indicating "generally favorable reviews".